May we pay less rent?

 To issue a winding up petition, a landlord must include a statement in the petition that it believes one of the above two exceptions applies.
 It will be difficult for a landlord to be confident of this and risky for a landlord to make such a declaration that it knows to be untrue.

-As the legislation is to be retrospective back to 27 April 2020, if a winding up petition has been issued against a tenant between 27 April and when the CI Bill is enacted which does not meet either of the exceptions, the court may restore the tenant to the position it was in before the petition was presented to court.
-Similarly, if a winding up order has been made after 27 April and before the CI Bill is enacted, which does not meet either of the exceptions, the court will be regarded as not having the power to make the winding up order.
+As the legislation is retrospective back to 27 April 2020, if a winding up petition was issued against a tenant between 27 April and the date of implementation of CIGA which does not meet either of the exceptions, the court may restore the tenant to the position it was in before the petition was presented to court.
+Similarly, if a winding up order has been made after 27 April and before CIGA was enacted, which does not meet either of the exceptions, the court will be regarded as not having the power to make the winding up order.
 A restriction has also been placed on the advertisement of winding up petitions.

 We are not going to pay elements of the service charge that are Covid-19 related